muse254/hermes/README.md

     -gobuild: to state that you want a 'go build' execution
     -gotest: to state you want a 'go test' execution

-    -wrap: to tell hermes that its executable is on the project directory making flag -project absolete
+    -wd: to tell hermes that its executable is on the project directory making flag -project absolete

     For some reason if your func main is in another file other than main.go:
     -main: to state where the path to the .go file that contains main  (string flag)